Meet Tim Hughes

 I do also love listening to music and that’s what I do while I’m working.
 I’m a metalhead through and through and always have been.
-As a young kid, I’d be listening to the likes of Black Sabbath, Deep Purple, AC/DC, Motorhead and the Canadian rock band Rush.
-Although Rush aren’t what you’d call a metal band, they are still one of my all time favourite bands.
+As a young kid, I’d be listening to the likes of Black Sabbath, Deep Purple, AC/DC, Motorhead and the Canadian rock band Rush, one of my all time favourite bands.
 Brilliant musicians.
 Now I listen to Iron Maiden, Slayer, Metallica and lots of other heavy, thrash and death metal bands as well as a bit of classical such as Handel, Beethoven and Mozart.

 I love animals too and have been vegetarian for over 30 years.
-I have a pet rescue dog who is absolutely bonkers, is terrified of virtually everything and has OCD, but she is just so loveable.
+I have a pet rescue dog who is absolutely bonkers, is terrified of virtually everything and has OCD, but she is just so lovable.

 Why did you pick these photos of all photos?

 Hill walking and music have always been a large part of my life away from work.
 I am actually in both pictures.
 From the peace and quiet of the hills on a sunny, hazy day, to a rainy, open air music festival.
 Two extremes.
 Both pictures show that we’re all tiny creatures in an endless universe.

 What’s your dream job?